 (3) reduce interactions between harbor porpoise and commercial gillnet gear in waters under the jurisdiction of the Commonwealth.

-(5) Double means a two pot string with a single line attached.
+Double means two traps/pots connected together by a groundline with a single vertical line buoy attached.

-(8) Groundlines means the lines connecting pots on a pot trawl and lines connecting gillnets to anchors.
+Groundlines means the lines connecting traps/pots on a trap/pot trawl and lines connecting gillnets to anchors.

-(15) Single Pots means individual pots buoyed at the surface.
+Single Pots or Trap means individual pots or traps buoyed at the surface.

 12.03: Prohibition on Certain Gear or Lines in Waters Under Jurisdiction of the Commonwealth

 (1) It shall be unlawful for any person to fish fixed fishing gear with:

 (c) Buoy lines comprised of positively buoyant line except the bottom portion of the line which may be a section of floating line, not to exceed 1/3 of overall length of the buoy line.

 (2) It shall be unlawful to abandon any fixed gear.

 12.04: Fixed Gear Seasonal Closures